imdiegodev1/Scrapy_projects/README.md

 - Scrapy python librarie
 - xpath expression language

 The result is a json file that can be used to generate a data frame and fill a data base.
-The jason file is made up of:
+The json file is made up of:

 - bike reference
     - bike/product link